Tele2: Giant Phone

 It also signals “German engineering” through the medium itself.
 The ad does not just claim innovation.
 It performs it.

 • Build a one-rule mechanic.
-If people can explain it in one sentence, it will travel.
+A one-rule mechanic is a single on and off trigger people can explain and repeat in one sentence.

 • Make discovery physical.
 The more “showable” the action, the faster it spreads.